How to Avoid Presentation Anxiety [Public Speaking]

 Performing a presentation in front of a group of other students, colleagues, friends or even co-workers can be frustrating and may generate a lot of anxiety to the presenter.

 Presentation anxiety is a response to fear and it manifests itself in a number of ways.
+It is also known as Fear of Public Speaking.
 Physically, for example: in blushing, shaking, stuttering, sweating, being tongue tied.
 Mentally in being muddled, feelings of not making sense, losing the thread.

 1. Perfectionism